Location & Directions

 Weather around Moab can be extremely hot in summer and bitterly cold in winter.
 Watch the forecast and be prepared for quick weather changes.
 Storms move quickly with lightning and flash floods.
 Spring and fall are the best seasons, winter can be good as long as the trails are dry.
 Mud is very sticky and it will quickly ruin your fun.

-Sun and clouds mixed.
-High 78F.
+Partly cloudy.
+High 49F.
 Winds light and variable.

 This track does not include all of the loops in the area.
 Use it for finding the way to the trail head from highway and to get some idea what’s ahead on your first ride.
 I’ll be back to Sovereign to map more track, meanwhile you’re welcome to send me your GPX files and I’ll add more loops to this track.